 Sarwali Peak and Hari Parbat:

-Please pay attention, and we are going to share some important geographies.
-Sarwali Peak is the highest point in Azad Kashmir, also known as Dabbar Peak and Toshe Ri.
-The highest point in the state is Hari Parbat, which reaches a height of 16,500 feet and includes a significant technical climb.
 Notably, while these two peaks are in separate Kashmir territories, they are considered by many to be the twin peaks of Siachen.
-According to Mountain Science, these two mountains are little “Nanga Parbat.”
+Mountain Science says these two mountains are little “Nanga Parbat.”
 Yes, the complicated mess is a broad range.
 The Sarwali and Hari Parbat peaks are in the Nanga Parbati range, which borders Azad Kashmir.

 Nangi Mali Mountain: